 Whenever a meeting is scheduled, Teams posts a notice in the channel.

-This way, you will always stay up to date on.
+This way, you will always stay up in the loop on all the team meetings.

 To help you, we’ve identified a few use cases when creating separate calendars will benefit you: